CArturoBS/CArturoBS/README.md

 - 👋 Hi, I’m @CArturoBS
-- 👀 I’m interested in ...
+- 👀 I’m interested in AWS, Azure, GCP and Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on AWS Cloud Solution using Python automation
 - 📫 How to reach me ...